psoder3/Program-Your-Own-Chess/README.md

 That method will return true if the desired moved is allowed and false otherwise.
 You will need to use the following methods in order to complete this:

 ```
-// put in the x and y values representing a position on the board (0-7,0-7) and this method returns the piece that is at that position.
-If there is no piece at that position, this method returns the null.
 Piece Board.getPiece(int x, int y)

-// this method tells you what a specific piece's x value is on the board (0 at the left, all the way to 7 at the right)
+    put in the x and y values representing a position on the board (0-7,0-7)
+    and this method returns the piece that is at that position.
+If there
+    is no piece at that position, this method returns the null.)

 int Piece.getX()

-// this method tells you what a specific piece's y value is on the board (0 at the top, all the way to 7 at the bottom)
+    this method tells you what a specific piece's x value is on the board
+    (0 at the left, all the way to 7 at the right)

 int Piece.getY()

-// this method returns true if the piece is white and false otherwise
+    this method tells you what a specific piece's y value is on the board
+    (0 at the top, all the way to 7 at the bottom)

 boolean Piece.isWhite()

-// this method returns true if the piece is black and false otherwise
+    this method returns true if the piece is white and false otherwise

 boolean Piece.isBlack()
+    this method returns true if the piece is black and false otherwise
 ```